US: Swift, severe response if Russia sends troops to Ukraine

 “We will not treat the principles of sovereignty or territorial integrity as negotiable,” he said, adding that the situation is “bigger than a conflict between two countries, and it’s bigger than a clash between Russia and NATO.
 It’s a crisis with global consequences.
 And it requires global attention and action.”

-The speech came after Blinken and top diplomats from Britain, France and Germany met in Berlin to project a united front to Russia over concerns that it may be planning to invade Ukraine.
-A day earlier, he met Ukraine’s president in Kyiv to discuss the threat.
+The speech came after Blinken and top diplomats from Britain, France and Germany met in Berlin to project a united front over concerns that Russia may be planning to invade Ukraine.
+A day earlier, he met Ukraine’s president in Kyiv.

-But, Biden also prompted consternation among allies after saying that the response to a Russian invasion “depends on what it does.”
+But Biden also prompted consternation among allies after saying the response to a Russian invasion “depends on what it does.”
 “It’s one thing if it’s a minor incursion and then we end up having a fight about what to do and not do, et cetera,” he said.

-Biden added on Thursday that “Russia has a long history of using measures other than overt military action to carry out aggression — paramilitary tactics, so-called gray zone attacks and actions by Russian soldiers not wearing Russian uniforms.”
+Biden said Thursday that “Russia has a long history of using measures other than overt military action to carry out aggression — paramilitary tactics, so-called gray zone attacks and actions by Russian soldiers not wearing Russian uniforms.”

 Ukrainian President Volodymyr Zelenskyy was among those expressing concern about Biden’s “minor incursion” remark.